 The Discharge Process:

-Your pet’s technician or doctor will then take you to a quiet area and review this material with you.
+A member of our client care team will let your medical team know that you have arrived.
+Your pet’s doctor or technician will then take you to a quiet area and review the discharge instructions with you.
 You will receive any necessary medications for your pet and discuss instructions for administering.
-The doctor or technician will review the current treatment plan, and discuss home and follow up care with you.
+The doctor or technician will review the current treatment plan and discuss home and follow up care with you.

 - Please do not hesitate to ask if you require any assistance getting your pet into your vehicle.
 We are here to help.